 Despite coming from a completely different industry, Dean does have sporting connections, playing rugby and volleyball and at one point be was the GB women's volleyball coach.

 He was made redundant from his job at the bank which prompted him to go back to college and studied sports therapy at Thameside College for two years before going on to study in more depth at Salford University.

-Part of the course at Salford included a two month work placement the Reebok and after qualifying he was offered a job in the medical department in 2008.
+Part of the course at Salford included a two-month work placement with Bolton and after qualifying he was offered a job in the medical department in 2008.

 Dean’s job involves providing a wide range of massage routines to ensure that everyone at the club remains in peak physical condition.